bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/callee.md

 Description
 -----------

 `callee` is a property of the `arguments` object.
 It can be used to refer to the currently executing function inside the function body of that function.
-This is useful when the name of the function is unknown, such as within a function expression with no name (also called “anonymous functions”).
+This is useful when the name of the function is unknown, such as within a function expression with no name (also called "anonymous functions”).

 **Warning:** The 5th edition of ECMAScript (ES5) forbids use of `arguments.callee()` in [strict mode](../../strict_mode).
 Avoid using `arguments.callee()` by either giving function expressions a name or use a function declaration where a function must call itself.